ccmarris/dhcp_option_encoding/README.rst

     $ ./dhcp_option_util.py -c vendor_dict.yaml --dump <vendor>

-The CLI also support direct encoding from the CLI using the *--sub-option* option.
+The script also supports direct encoding from the CLI using the *--sub-option* option.
 This allows you to specify options using the format::

     '<code>:<type>:<data>,<code>:<type>:<data>,<code>:<type>:<data>'